TerribleDev/blog.terribledev.io.hexo/source/_posts/use-dotnet-rc2-with-appveyor.md

 if you have solution files, and a project system them appveyor should build the project automatically.
 If you don't then set the build command to be `dotnet build .\path\to\your\proj`

 Since aspnet core builds to not emit dependent dll's appveyor's auto detect and run for tests doesn't work.
-Make sure you have added the test runner to your project.json and just run `dotnet test .\path\to\your\tests`
+Make sure you have added the test runner to your project.json and just run `dotnet test .\path\to\your\tests` as your test_script of your appveyor.yml file

 You can find a working example [here](https://github.com/tparnell8/shodan.net)